About KZC

 Our History

-We were established in April 2015 when our teacher, Shojo Joy Brennan, came to Mount Vernon to join the faculty at nearby Kenyon College.
-As a longtime practitioner and a Soto Zen priest-in-training, Joy saw the need for a local Buddhist community.
+Our community was established in April 2015 when our teacher, Shojo Joy Brennan, moved to the area to join the faculty at nearby Kenyon College.
+As a longtime Soto Zen practitioner and a priest-in-training, Joy saw the need for a local Buddhist community.

-Originally located in Mount Vernon, this community began as the Mount Vernon Zen Community.
-The First Congregational United Church of Christ (FCUCC) generously gave us space to hold our meetings from our founding.
-We have maintained a steady presence since that time, including weekly meetings, celebrations of major Buddhist holidays, and outreach to local interfaith events, including the FCUCC hosted Peace Village for kids held in the summers of 2017, 2018, and 2019.
+Originally located in Mount Vernon, we began as the Mount Vernon Zen Community.
+For nearly ten years, The First Congregational United Church of Christ in Mount Vernon generously gave us space to hold our meetings.
+We have maintained a steady presence since that time.
+Our schedule includes weekly meetings for zazen meditation and dharma discussion, periodic half-day meditation and dharma teaching retreats, dharma discussion groups, one-on-one meetings with the teacher, and celebrations of major Buddhist holidays.

-In 2025, we were fortunate to acquire our dedicated space in the Village of Gambier.
-In honor of the Kokosing (little owl) River and our new location, we established a new name and digital presence as the Kokosing Zen Center.
+In 2025, we were fortunate to acquire a dedicated space in the Village of Gambier.
+In honor of our new location near to the Kokosing (Little Owl) River, we established a new name and digital presence as the Kokosing Zen Center (KZC).

 Our Teacher and Lineage

-Like Zen schools everywhere, Kokosing Zen Center’s teaching and practices come to us from our Zen ancestors, which includes our teachers and our teachers’ teachers, extending all the way back to the historical founder of the Buddhist tradition, Shakyamuni Buddha.
-The figures listed here include Shojo Joy’s teacher, Diane Martin Roshi, as well as her two teachers, Shogaku Shunryu Suzuki Roshi and Jikai Dainin Katagiri Roshi.
+Like Zen schools everywhere, KZC’s teachings and practices come to us from our Zen ancestors, which includes our teachers and our teachers’ teachers, extending all the way back to the historical founder of the Buddhist tradition, Shakyamuni Buddha.
+The figures listed here include Shojo Joy’s teacher, Sojun Diane Martin, as well as Sojun Diane’s two teachers, Shogaku Shunryu Suzuki and Jikai Dainin Katagiri.
 At Kokosing Zen Center, each of us and all of us together also include in our lineages any ancestor whose path has made ours possible.
-That includes ancestors who struggled to make better lives for us, ancestors who gained wisdom that we have learned from, or ancestors whose suffering we work to alleviate with our own practice and our commitment to build a better world for all beings.
+That includes ancestors who struggled to make better lives for us, ancestors who gained wisdom that we have learned from, and ancestors whose suffering we work to alleviate with our own practice and our commitment to build a better world for all beings.

 Dana, the Practice of Giving

 Our sangha members participate in the practice of dana, which means generosity.
-This is a Buddhist practice of acting with generosity through donation of money, volunteer, work or both in support of the sangha community.
+This is a Buddhist practice of acting with generosity through donation of money, volunteer work, or both in support of the sangha community.
 This practice allows us to sustain our work.
-Our overhead is low because the FCUCC grants us our space rent-free.

 Our Membership